benzman81/homebridge-nukiio/README.md

-**NOTE: Since version 0.7.0 lock and unlock actions are no longer supported, for now.
+**NOTE: Since version 0.7.0 the configuration keys for lock and unlock actions are no longer supported, for now.
 Use 'usesDoorLatch' for doors with door latch.**

 **NOTE: Since version 0.4.0 the configuration changed to platform.
 You must fix your configuration to match the new configuration format.**